Your briefing on Tuesday - The New York Times - Up News Info

 Thank you

 Carole Landry helped write this briefing.
 Melissa Clark provided the recipe, and Theodore Kim and Jahaan Singh wrote the rest of the news break.
-You can reach the team at [email protected]
+You can contact the team at [email protected]

 P.S.